-Steven Underwoodis creating Poetry, Speculative Fiction, Essays, Analysis and Network
+Steven Underwoodis creating Consistent Content: Essays, Reviews and Newsletters

 Select a membership level

 This pledge level gets you my very great thanks and access to the patrons-only update feed, where you'll be the first to hear all my news!
 I'll share periodic details about the publishing process as well, revealing the track from pitching Literary Agents to Publishing as a Process to Writing Craft details.
 Further, at this level, you are officially considered a Beta reader, privy to exclusive looks at my in-progress works via Google Docs Review.

 Hi.
 My name is Steven.
 I do the unexpected.